aakhtemostafa/SSPIM/README.md

 # 3. Download
-SPPIM can be used with MATLAB or standalone.
-The standalone application toolbox is available for Windows and Mac.
+The standalone version of the SSPIM toolbox is available for Windows and Mac.

 📎 [Source codes for Windows <img src="Image/2Windows_logo.png" width="25">](https://github.com/aakhtemostafa/SSPIM/raw/master/SSPIM_toolbox/Windows/Source_codes_Windows.zip) (see Installation and Requirements ☟)